samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ### Level 5: Cunning Strike

-You’ve developed cunning ways to use your Sneak Attack.
+You've developed cunning ways to use your Sneak Attack.
 When you deal Sneak Attack damage, you can add one of the following Cunning Strike effects.
 Each effect has a die cost, which is the number of Sneak Attack damage dice you must forgo to add the effect.
-You remove the die before rolling, and the effect occurs immediately after the attack’s damage is dealt.
-For example, if you add the Poison effect, remove 1d6 from the Sneak Attack’s damage before rolling.
+You remove the die before rolling, and the effect occurs immediately after the attack's damage is dealt.
+For example, if you add the Poison effect, remove 1d6 from the Sneak Attack's damage before rolling.

 If a Cunning Strike effect requires a saving throw, the DC equals 8 plus your Dexterity modifier and Proficiency Bonus.

 ***Poison (Cost: 1d6).*** You add a toxin to your strike, forcing the target to make a Constitution saving throw.
 On a failed save, the target has the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition for 1 minute.
 At the end of each of its turns, the Poisoned target repeats the save, ending the effect on itself on a success.

-To use this effect, you must have a [Poisoner’s Kit](/equipment/492-poisoners-kit) on your person.
+To use this effect, you must have a [Poisoner's Kit](/equipment/492-poisoners-kit) on your person.

 ***Trip (Cost: 1d6).*** If the target is Large or smaller, it must succeed on a Dexterity saving throw or have the [Prone](/sources/dnd/free-rules/rules-glossary#ProneCondition) condition.